Tracheal Shave – Adam’s Apple Reduction Surgery

 How much does a thyroid cartilage reduction cost?

 The cost of a thyroid cartilage reduction depends on multiple factors.
 The primary factor likely revolves around insurance coverage.
-When insurance covers a tracheal shave, the patient is responsible for covering the charges that are passed on to the patient.
+When insurance covers an Adam’s apple reduction, the patient is responsible for covering the charges that are passed on to the patient.
 This varies from patient to patient depending on their individual insurance plan.
 The best way to determine the cost of surgery through insurance is to contact the office of your surgeon to discuss your insurance plan or to contact the insurance company directly.

 When considering self pay for tracheal shave surgery there are additional factors affecting the cost.
 These include the items below: